How To Personalize The Candidate Experience

 Keep candidate data fresh

 Ideally, you would apply technology to enhance candidate data – for example, using public LinkedIn profiles to understand their career history – and keep it dynamically updated in a centralized talent management system.
-You want to ensure that when you deliver content to them in the future (on the site or through emails or other communications) that you are meeting them where they are.
-At every touchpoint in the candidate journey, their skills, interests, aspirations and potential should be the driving force behind the conversation.

 Embrace explainable AI

 The right data, kept up to date and clean, is really the first part of the process.
 In order to truly personalize the candidate experience at scale, you need explainable AI that can analyze the skills of the individual, and the skills they could be able to pick up, and match those dynamically with opportunities in your organization.
-Then you can show recommended roles (whether currently needed or as a way to build pipeline), or send alerts for suitable jobs, knowing that you will be targeting high quality candidates that really ought to apply – and making them feel seen and understood in the process.

 Offer full control

-With changing regulations around AI and data, it’s more important than ever to have a handle on candidate consent, as well as their preferences.
-A proper Preference Center, as part of your Candidate Portal, can automate the process of collecting and managing this information – giving you and your legal teams peace of mind around compliance, while giving candidates control of their experience with your employer brand.
+A proper Preference Center, as part of your talent portal, can automate the process of collecting and managing this information – giving you and your legal teams peace of mind around compliance, while giving candidates control of their experience with your employer brand.

-Upgrade the careers site
+Upgrade the Careers Site

-Of course your careers site should help immerse the candidate in your company culture, with a compelling company or founder story, and perhaps company values that reflect the work you do.
 Think about the candidate’s experience in using your career site: is it optimized for mobile as well as desktop?
 Is the navigation intuitive?
 Applying for a role is like a shopping experience: too long to checkout, and no one will stay until the end – and a candidate may well stop and start their search or application.
 So employing email or text alerts to remind people of previous searches and incomplete applications is a must.

-As mentioned, thinking of it as more of a dynamic ‘candidate portal’ is useful.
+As mentioned, thinking of it as more of a dynamic ‘talent portal’ is useful.
 You learn about people then can deliver content and recommendations that are most relevant to your candidates: and basically let them ‘source themselves’.

 You could also consider displaying different page copy to those who have applied before, for an experience that speaks to them directly.